 In standard vehicles, drivers who think quickly and act fast sometimes escape impending accidents.
 Due to their massive weight, commercial trucks cannot be maneuvered as easily.
 Drivers are less likely to brake in time and more likely to collide with multiple vehicles.

 Offering bonuses to drivers for meeting a deadline is a common practice in large companies.
 Drivers often race against the clock when they should be taking a break.
-This can, and often does, lead to drivers operating their trucks while they are drowsy or severely overworked.
+This can and often does, lead to drivers operating their trucks while they are drowsy or severely overworked.
+Trucking companies may also encourage drivers to break their hours of service obligations.

-Because of the long-hours they work, some commercial truck drivers abuse drugs in an attempt to stay awake longer than they should, putting other motorists at risk.
+Because of the long hours they work, some commercial truck drivers abuse drugs in an attempt to stay awake longer than they should, putting other motorists at risk.
+Truck drivers are not allowed to engage in any recreational drugs or alcohol during a certain time period before their shift.

-You are entitled to compensation for missed work due to hospital, therapy, and doctors’ visits as well as home recovery.
-If a truck accident compromises your future career, you can collect for the wages you would have acquired.
+You are entitled to compensation for missed work due to hospital, therapy, and doctor’s visits, as well as home recovery.
+If a truck accident compromises your future career, you can collect the wages you would have acquired.

 The recovery after a truck accident is emotionally draining.
 Your personal suffering is eligible for compensation.